 - Live Dealer Blackjack

 - Live Dealer Roulette

 When it comes to using Bet.co.za on the go, the experience is even better than on desktop, in our opinion.
 However, the sleek and modern design means older phones, like feature phones, may struggle with it.
 With over 70% of South African web traffic going through mobiles and tablets, we hoped to see wider accessibility.

 All Bet.co.za’s features are available on mobile, and some are even ONLY available on mobile, so you aren’t missing out if you choose not to use a desktop or laptop.

-Unfortunately, no. There are no Bet.co.za apps at the time of writing.
+Unfortunately, no. There is no official Bet.co.za app at the time of writing.
 While the company used to have apps for Android and iOS, but they shifted their focus to mobile web to be able to make sure their product works well on a wide variety of devices.